vinceliuice/MacTahoe-gtk-theme/README.md

 4. If it still doesn't, make sure HDR is disabled.
 This is a known issue with Blur-My-Shell
 5. If you still have problems, open an issue.
 Do NOT open it in Blur My Shell's repository unless confirmed it's a problem with the extension!

+The following extensions are known to be incompatible (as of now):
+- Rounded Window Corners (reborn)
+- Desaturate Windows

 #### - Install blur-my-shell version

 [blur-my-shell](https://extensions.gnome.org/extension/3193/blur-my-shell)